Generic selectors

 INTRODUCTION

 Those who believe in the God of the Bible do so because they seek to be a part of an eternal life of perfect love, peace, and joy.
 They place their hopes in the New Covenant, which was founded upon the sacrificial blood of Jesus Christ[1].
 This covenant is a binding agreement between God and His children.
-It is established by the act of water baptism (and the laying on of hands) whereby God promises eternal life[2] and the convert swears an oath to love God, love their neighbors[3], and keep His commandments (Law)[4].
+It is established by the act of water baptism (and the laying on of hands) whereby God promises eternal life[2] and the convert swears an oath to love God and keep His commandments (Law)[3].
 But there is a problem.
 Jesus Christ, as recorded in the book of Matthew, seemingly forbids the swearing of any oath:

 MATTHEW 5:34 I [Jesus Christ] say to you, do not swear at all